viper-adnan/Warez/Telegram.md

 An overview of Telegram Bots, Channels and scripts can be found via the [telegram-list](https://anonym.to/?https://github.com/goq/telegram-list).

+- [@BotListBot](https://anonym.to/?https://t.me/BotListBot) - The official bot for botlist.co to list bots in Telegram.
+- [Botlist](https://anonym.to/?hhttps://botlist.co/) - A botlist for various messenger (including Telegram).
 - [telegram-list](https://anonym.to/?https://github.com/goq/telegram-list/) - `RU` - GitHub overview list of useful Telgram Bots.
-- [Botlist](https://anonym.to/?hhttps://botlist.co/) - A botlist for various messenger (including Telegram).

 ### Telegram Piracy Discussion Channels
 - [Telegram Channels](https://anonym.to/?https://telegramchannels.me/channels) - A telegram channel indexer with over 1500 channels.
-- [@piratebazaar](https://anonym.to/?https://t.me/piratebazaar) - Telegram Channel which provides warez information, lists & more.
+- [@piratebazaar](https://anonym.to/?https://t.me/piratebazaar) - Telegram Channel to request warez information, lists, software & more.
 - [Piracy • Main Discussion](https://anonym.to/?https://t.me/joinchat/KNhdrlJyuDhsJy5dNEBoAg) - Intended to be the main chat for all piracy discussion at Raymond's Piracy Group, but very inactive - use this group for that instance.
 - [Piracy • Off Topic Discussion](https://anonym.to/?https://t.me/joinchat/Djvt9BVVrrjQ_D_6L9XZxQ) - Off Topic chat for Raymond's Piracy Telegram group.